CensoredUsername/dynasm-rs/README.md

 ## Features

 - Fully integrated in the rust toolchain, no other tools necessary.
-- The assembly is optimized into a series of `Vec.push` and `Vec.extend` statements for high performance.
+- The assembly is optimized into a series of `Vec.push` and `Vec.extend` statements.
 - Errors are almost all diagnosed at compile time in a clear fashion.
 - Write the to be generated assembly inline in nasm-like syntax using a simple macro.